THE DARK TIMES

 Rebel engineers designed the B-wing with a single purpose – to destroy Imperial capital ships.
 To achieve that goal, they packed weaponry and flight systems normally reserved for much larger craft into the body of a starfighter.
 B-wings weren’t much good in dogfights – their pilots complained that they maneuvered like freighters – and were a struggle to maintain.
 But the B-wing’s potent combination of weapons made it a deadly assault starfighter and a worthy addition to the Alliance arsenal.
 B-wings proved their worth at the Battle of Endor, with the pilots of Blade Squadron using group tactics to target Imperial Star Destroyers.

 The Rebel Alliance stood bravely against the evil of the Galactic Empire, never backing down despite overwhelming odds.
-Formed by Bail Organa and Mon Mothma after the Clone Wars, the Rebellion worked in secret for decades to overthrow the Emperor and restore democracy to the galaxy.
+Formed from resistance movements that arose during the Clone Wars, the Rebellion worked in secret for decades to overthrow the Emperor and restore democracy to the galaxy.
 Eventually, armed with the firepower of ships like the X-wing and A-wing, and the leadership of figures including Princess Leia and Admiral Ackbar, the Rebel Alliance triumphed over the Empire at the Battle of Endor.